Patron: His Royal Highness The Prince of Wales

-For more see BPA Form 224: About the BPA (use the Search Forms box in the header to this page).
+For more see BPA Form 224: About BPA (use the Search Forms box in the header to this page).
 Also see the Chair's Review of the previous year, in the AGM section below.

-The Association is funded principally by membership subscriptions.
+We are funded principally by membership subscriptions.

 See the diary of events page for dates and venues.